More On Superstring Perturbation Theory: An Overview Of Superstring Perturbation Theory Via Super Riemann Surfaces: The Mass Splitting

 where we show only the terms that depend on $\langle\rho_T\rangle,$ $\langle\bar\rho_T\rangle$.

 In that order, there is a bilinear expression involving the two-point function of the vertex operators $V_T$ and $\t V_T$:

 (As usual, we factor out the translation symmetry of the torus to set the insertion point of $\t V_T$ to $\t z=z=0$.)
 This is the ``obvious'' contribution to the mass shift.
-But there is also a ``contact'' term coming from an insertion of the four-fermi interaction, and as we know by now, this contact term gives the full answer.
+But there is also a ``contact'' term coming from an insertion of the four-fermi interaction.
+As we know by now, the obvious contribution vanishes, so this contact term must give the full answer.

 This gives a straightforward explanation of why the obvious expression (\ref{zumly}) needs to be corrected.
 The alternative explanation in which we start with the supersymmetric version of (\ref{zumly}), namely